Ockenfuss/ComRun/README.md

 * Starts the simulations
 * Collects the results in a Netcdf file

-Although I used ComRun primarily together with 'uvspec' from the libRadtran radiative transfer library, the module is generic and could be used with any other simulation software as well.
+Although I used ComRun primarily together with 'uvspec' from the libRadtran radiative transfer library, the module is generic and should be applicable to any other simulation software as well.

 # Program flow
 In the example from the introduction, we have $5*10*10=500$ different input states, which correspond to 500 simulation **tasks** to be performed.
 In general, we group these tasks into bigger **chunks** and perform the following steps repeatedly for every chunk.